March 29, 2022

 Man Pages

-Most of the executable programs on the Linux command line contains a formal piece of documentation is called manual pages or Exploring the manuals for the ls command using man
+Most of the executable programs on the Linux command line contains a formal piece of documentation is called manual pages or

-To know more about a command we can search a keyword.
+We can see in the top of the above screenshot that ls is ‘User Command’.
+Man pages are organized by dividing into various sections as following: To know more about a command we can search a keyword.
 For example, we need to learn about the file format of /etc/passwd file.
-We can apply following command to learn more about this:
+We can apply following command to learn more about this: The above command will show information about passwd command as we can see in the following screenshot:

 Also we can use -k flag with man to do a keyword search.